KARMOUNI/devops-livecoding/README.md

           push: ${{ github.ref == 'refs/heads/main' }}
 ️ PS: It's validated

-image
-❓ What is a Quality Gate?
+# What is a Quality Gate?
   A Quality Gate is a set of conditions that code must meet to be considered production-ready.
 Using SonarCloud, the Quality Gate checks code metrics such as coverage, bugs, and code smells to ensure maintainability and security.

-❓ Explain the Quality Gate configuration used
+# Explain the Quality Gate configuration used
   The Quality Gate in SonarCloud was configured to check metrics such as code coverage, maintainability, reliability, and security.
 If any thresholds are not met, the build fails, enforcing a standard for code quality.

-❓Documenting the quality gate configuration. here's my snippet of code for the main.yaml :
+#Documenting the quality gate configuration.
+  here's my snippet of code for the main.yaml :

 name: CI Workflow